GiovanniSalmeri/yellow-embed/README.md

 `@1`, `@2`...: first, second... part of the source identifier
 `@lang`: language to be shown

-If the content should normally occupy the full width of the page and have a fixed height in pixels, you can specify this latter like this:
+If the content should occupy the full width of the page and have a fixed height in pixels, specify this latter like this:

     service: url, height